-Personally Identifiable Information (“PII”) has become a buzzword in the privacy law world the last few years, and it is heavily protected by rules and regulations around the world, such as the General Data Protection Regulation (GDPR).
+Personally Identifiable Information (“PII”) has become a buzzword in the privacy law world over the last few years, and it is heavily protected by rules and regulations around the world, such as the General Data Protection Regulation (GDPR).
 Companies that fail to comply with regulations such as the GDPR, or that suffer a data breach, face steep penalties and/or burdensome, mandated mitigation and reporting requirements.

 Because of this, companies both large and small across the world have started to familiarize themselves with the term and their obligations with respect to it.